RK-Gadde/Marketing-Campaign-Case/README.md

 Note: The test set is the out of bag sample that is a new data set and has not been used to train the machine learning models.

-Detailed analysis is provided in Bank Marketing Campaign - Paul - Final.ipynb file (in the githib repository)
+Detailed analysis is provided in Bank Marketing Campaign-RK-Final.ipynb file (in the githib repository)

 ### Average response rate (overall):

 Overall distribution of campaign reponse in the original datset: